RUKSANAPABDULKADER/assignments-html/README.md

 - `git push` push your local commits to remote repo Ex:`git push origin main`

+- `git stash` This command can be used when we want to save our work without staging or committing the code to our Git repository and want to switch between branches.

+- `git pull` The git pull command first runs ‘git fetch’ which downloads the content from the specified remote repository and then immediately updates the local repo to match the content.

+- `git diff` Diffing is a function that takes two input datasets and outputs the changes between them.
+The git diff command is a multi-use Git command which, when executed, runs a diff function on Git data sources.
+These data sources can be commits, branches, files, and more.
+The git diff command is often used along with the git status and git log commands to analyze the current state of our Git repository.
+We use `git log` to get the details of commit IDs

 ## _This is my website live link_

  https://ruksanapabdulkader.github.io/betasquirrel-tasks/